puppetlabs/puppet-docs/source/pe/3.7/install_mono_answers.markdown

 ---
 layout: default
-title: "PE 3.8 » Installing » Installing Monolithic Answer File"
+title: "PE 3.7 » Installing » Installing Monolithic Answer File"
 subtitle: "Monolithic Puppet Enterprise Install Answer File Reference"
 canonical: "/pe/latest/install_mono_answers.html"
 ---

 The following example answers can be used to perform an automated monolithic (all-in-one) installation of PE.

 A .txt file version can be found in the `answers` directory of the PE installer tarball.

-See [Installing with an answer file](./install_automated.html) for more details.
+See the [Answer File Overview](./install_answer_file_reference.html) and [Installing with an answer file](./install_automated.html) for more details.
 In addition, [the Complete Answer File Reference](./install_complete_answer_file_reference.html) contains all answers that you can use to install PE.

 ### Global Answers